hambooru/pint/docs/README.md

 ###### This extension is licensed under the GPLv3 License.

-###### This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with GitHub, Inc. and Git, or any of its subsidiaries or its affiliates.
+###### This project is not affiliated, associated, endorsed by, or in any way officially connected with GitHub, Inc. and Git, or any of its subsidiaries or its affiliates.